Steven A. Schroeder

 Steven A. Schroeder is Distinguished Professor of Health and Health Care at the University of California, San Francisco (UCSF), where he also heads the Smoking Cessation Leadership Center.
 He served as the president and CEO of the Robert Wood Johnson Foundation from 1990 to 2002.
 Schroeder is known for his work in promoting smoking cessation strategies.

 Early life and education

 Steven A. Schroeder was born in Staten Island, NY.
-He graduated from Stanford University in 1960 and entered Harvard Medical School, earning an M.D. in 1964.
-He trained in internal medicine at the Harvard Medical Service of Boston City Hospital.
-He then became an officer of the Epidemiological Intelligence Service of the Centers for Disease Control and held faculty appointments at Harvard and George Washington University.
-In 1976 UCSF Chair of Medicine, Lloyd “Holly” Smith, recruited Dr. Schroeder to the faculty, where he created the Division of General Internal Medicine (1980).
-He recruited a talented group of junior faculty, many of whom are still at UCSF.

-Also in 1976 Schroeder became part of the core faculty in the Health Policy Program at UCSF, a program that evolved into a national Health Services Policy Analysis Center (1977).
-In 1981 it was renamed the UCSF Institute for Health Policy Studies (now the Philip R. Lee Institute for Health Policy Studies) and designated an Organized Research Unit by the UC Regents.
-In addition to his work in the Division of General Medicine, Dr. Schroeder published widely in health services research, often in collaboration with Jonathan Showstack, Ph.D., M.P.H.

-Schroeder has been married to Sally Ross Schroeder for 51 years.
-They have two physicians sons and four grandchildren.
+He graduated from Stanford University in 1960 and received an M.D. from Harvard Medical School in 1964.

 Honors

 Schroeder's honors include 6 honorary doctoral degrees, the Lienhard Award from the National Academy of Medicine, and the Rogers Award from the American Association of American Medical Colleges.
 The American Legacy Foundation (now known as Truth Institute) named its National Institute for Tobacco Policy Studies in his honor in 2006, and the Leapfrog Group and the organization Costs of Care in 2018 inaugurated the Schroeder Award for Outstanding Health Care CEO.
 He gave the 2007 Shattuck Lecture for the Massachusetts Medical Society and the New England Journal of Medicine.